Korean hip-hop: Localization

-Korean hip hop started from and was highly influenced by American hip hop, yet evolved to have local characteristics as it adapted to the cultural context of Korean society.
-Since the 1990s, American hip hop was brought into and spread through Korea in several channels: tangible forms of music like cassette tapes and CDs from America to Korea, individual bodies to/from America and within Korea, and virtual communities of hip hop listeners.
-Korean Americans especially played a significant role in localizing American hip hop with their English-speaking ability and access to American culture.
-Tiger JK of Drunken Tiger and his wife Yoon Mi-rae, then a member of a Korean-American hip-hop/R&B group called Uptown, formed the Movement Crew, the influential hip-hop community that gave rise to groups like Dynamic Duo, Leessang, and Epik High, who collectively planted the localized hip-hop firmly in the mainstream pop music in Korea.
-In Korea today, American hip hop and Korean hip hop exist as separate categories in almost every music chart and sales: oeguk hipap meaning foreign hip hop and gungnae hipap meaning domestic hip hop.
+Korean hip-hop started from and was highly influenced by American hip-hop, yet evolved to have local characteristics as it adapted to the cultural context of Korean society.
+Since the 1990s, American hip-hop was brought into and spread through South Korea in several channels: tangible forms of music like cassette tapes and CDs from America to South Korea, individual bodies to/from America and within South Korea, and virtual communities of hip-hop listeners.
+Korean Americans especially played a significant role in localizing American hip-hop with their English-speaking ability and access to American culture.
+Tiger JK of Drunken Tiger and his wife Yoon Mi-rae, then a member of a Korean-American hip-hop/R&B group called Uptown, formed the Movement Crew, the influential hip-hop community that gave rise to groups like Dynamic Duo, Leessang, and Epik High, who collectively planted the localized hip-hop firmly in the mainstream pop music in South Korea.
+In Korea today, American hip-hop and Korean hip-hop exist as separate categories in almost every music chart and sales: oeguk hipap meaning foreign hip-hop and gungnae hipap meaning domestic hip-hop.

-There are parallels between Korean hip hop and American hip hop, in that they follow a lot of trends from American hip hop while adding their own elements to them, creating their own personal sound from sounds widely popularised from American music.
-Korean hip hop was also founded in many ways to give voice to Koreans who felt a need to subvert from the norms of their country and found that way through Korean hip hop, in seeing the success of American rappers.
+There are parallels between Korean hip-hop and American hip-hop, in that they follow a lot of trends from American hip-hop while adding their own elements to them, creating their sound from sounds widely popularised from American music.